douglasdavis/ddavis.io/content/posts/emacs-native-centos7.md

 draft = false
 +++

+**As of March 2021 this post is a bit outdated!**.
+A new section has been added to the end of this post with a quick update.

 The GNU Emacs `feature/native-comp` branch has been under development for some time now.
 The performance enhancements from the natively compiled Emacs Lisp code are exciting.
 Notably, I've